 Combat has two modes, depending upon the given situation:

 - Out in the open (valley, swamp etc) battles are a strategic affair utilizing a combination of ranged, magic and direct melee attacks.
-It becomes important here to have a well rounded party to effectively dispose of enemies.
-Attacks are based on turns during this combat, for instance, once your party has attacked, the enemy will counter.
+It becomes important here to have a well-rounded party to effectively dispose of enemies.
+Attacks are based on turns during this combat, for instance, once the party has attacked, the enemy will counter.

 - In dungeons/caves the combat moves towards real-time, requiring the player to cycle through attacks using the A or B buttons.
 Each attack is followed by the next party member, with the ability to actively retreat or pursue enemies should it be necessary.

 In both cases the attack ritual is the same, with a different attacks mapped to both A and B.

 In normal adventuring mode, 70% of the screen shows the party in the world from a distorted isometric viewpoint.
 The other 30% of the screen shows status bars and pictures of each member of the party including which attacks are mapped to A and B buttons.

 During underground adventuring in dungeons/caves, the screen changes to include a notepad section that describes traps, smells, approaching enemies and items found.
 This effectively limits the viewport down to about 25% of the screen which displays a 3D dungeon/cave.

 Proficient in both spell casting and fighting.
 Many of their spells heal damage or negate adverse effects on party members.

 The primary warriors of any party.
 They generally have the most hit points and deal the most damage.
 Fighters are great leaders to a party as they can absorb lots of damage, effectively protecting the other members.